livewire/livewire/docs/synthesizers.md

 ## Supporting data binding

-Using the `CreateProperty` example from above, it is likely that you would want to support `wire:model` binding directly to properties of the `Address` object.
+Using the `UpdateProperty` example from above, it is likely that you would want to support `wire:model` binding directly to properties of the `Address` object.
 Synthesizers allow you to support this using the `get()` and `set()` methods:

 ```php
 <?php